On teaching game design in a journalism course, part 2

 I was a participant in that lab, and as I read Ms. Hagemann’s essays, I was struck by the parallels between her arguments for the effectiveness of electronic music and a tool for expanding the horizons of secondary school students, and the research and findings from the Interactive Journalism Institute for Middle Schoolers, a National Science Foundation-funded project for which I served as a co-principal investigator.
 Like Ms. Hagemann, we found that given the opportunity to make media, young people can produce artifacts that reflect fairly sophisticated concepts.
 We also concluded that professional development that empowers teachers is central to successful curricular innovation.
 Ms. Hagemann also learned serendipitously that a budding media maker is capable of becoming a technology innovator.

-In this essay, I want to place Hagemaan’s action research alongside the work of Seymour Papert and his intellectual descendants to turn computers into learning tools for children.
+In this essay, I want to place Hagemann’s action research alongside the work of Seymour Papert and his intellectual descendants to turn computers into learning tools for children.
 While Hagemann was developing her ideas about electronics as a vehicle for musical composition and education, Papert and his colleagues at MIT were creating the LOGO programming language as a tool to help children construct their own knowledge about the world.
 With this foundation, he reasoned that teachers could then support students in moving to more formal understandings of concepts in mathematics, physics and other subjects that are generally considered abstract and difficult to learn.

 Research shows that music education can be a wonderful foundation for teaching mathematics and by extension, computing.(Research on music and learning) The reasons are not hard to understand: both require that information be organized in certain structures.
 Pattern recognition is integral to both fields.
 Both have formal and informal “languages.”
 One can draw analogies between their elements – bits and bytes of computing and the diatonic scale in Western music, for example.
 Music has its own versions of computing’s “if-then” statements, loops, strings, recursion, modularization and other fundamentals.
 Both are fundamentally mathematical, although not necessarily in a “school math” kind of way.
 Looking back, I can see how many of these concepts were embedded in the work we did in Ms. Hagemann’s electronic music class.

 The exposure that she gave us to polyrhythms through the music of Babatunde Olatunji has particularly stayed with me.
 What follows is a video collection of the some of the music I was exposed to in Ms. Goode’s classes.
 I believe that what she taught me about the underlying structure of these diverse kinds of music would become important in Ms. Hagemann’s class, and in my later thinking about writing and problem solving.
 This collection includes not only Olatunji, but also Sergio Mendes, “Largo” from Dvorak’s New World Symphony, the folk song, “Goober Peas,” Della Reese and Wes Montgomery playing “Windy.”
 The last song especially sticks out in my mind because my first hearing of the song wasn’t Montgomery’s guitar version.
 It was our fifth-grade classmate Joel Bryant, who played the song for us on piano at her invitation at the end of class one day.
-Joel went on to become an accomplished professional songwriter, producer and accompanist with credits that include work with Philadelphia International Records and Gospel great Traimaine Hawkins.
+Joel went on to become an accomplished professional songwriter, producer and accompanist with credits that include work with Philadelphia International Records and Gospel great Tramaine Hawkins.
 Joel was one of many professional musicians who came through Masterman.

 Ms. Hagemann’s essays don’t explain what specifically prompted her to create an electronic music class, but she knew Robert Moog, the physicist-engineer whose experiments with the theremin led to his invention of the first popularly-used synthesizer in 1965.
 She was an active composer with far-flung connections who reportedly studied with the legendary music teacher Nadia Boulanger.
 (This assertion comes from a posting on Facebook; I am in the process of trying to verify it.)